Updated: Jan 26

 Determine the remaining risks and those which have been removed.

-Compare the results with the preliminary goals.
+Compare the results with the initial goals.

 How you can get more from exploratory testing

 Here are some basic things that can generate more value from exploratory sessions:

 It depends on the goal you want to achieve during the session, as both experienced and inexperienced testers can do it.
 If the goal is to learn a new feature, both are relevant.
 However, when it comes to a testing effort where the complexity, challenges, and pressure are high, I always go with the testers familiar with the product, its technology and the testing risks it possesses.

 Exploratory testing can be done without a preliminary test design, but it can also be executed using specifically created test scripts as direction for the tester.
 This approach is best when we want more control of the execution, as we set boundaries and let the testers explore without losing focus.